The most recommended walking tour in Budapest!

 Conclusion Point: Buda Castle, near Matthias Church

-Licensed English speaking guide, coffee or soft drink with Hungarian dessert, public transport tickets during the tour
+Licensed English speaking guide, coffee or soft drink with Hungarian dessert, public transport tickets during the tour, 1 extra single ticket for the public transport to return to downtown

 Know before you book